 Kendall Wright, MD is a Family Practicioner who recently retired from his private practice in Emporia after many years of serving the community.
 He provides medical supervision of and collaboration with our nurse practitioners and is in the clinic a few hours per month.
 His role at Health Services is primarily supervisory and consultative, but he does see patients here as well.

 Our Clinical Coordinator, Janice Noyes, ARNP, has been a nurse for over 30 years and an Advanced Registered Nurse Practitioner for over 20 years, specializing in Women's Health issues.

 Laura Webb, APRN, recently joined our staff as a full time Advanced Practice Registered Nurse.
 She has over 15 years of nursing experience.
 Her background includes Women's Health, Public Health and Health Education/Promotion.
 She also serves in the Kansas Army National Guard with experience in Military Medical Care and Case Management.
 Laura is a graduate of Emporia State University School of Nursing and received her Master of Science (Family Nurse Practitioner) degree from Washburn University.

 Our nursing staff consists of:

-Mary McDaniel, RN,C Assistant Director of Student Wellness for Health Services and Outreach Coordinator.
+Mary McDaniel, RN,C Director of Student Wellness for Health Services and Outreach Coordinator.
 Mary's role is primarily administrative, but also does the majority of clinical services outside of the clinic such as Flu shot clinics in the Union or Residence Halls, TB Testing, etc. Mary is Nationally Board Certified in College Health.